 Secondly Hiking in a conservation area with a guide or solo needs to apply for permits prior then your trek which needs two passport photos and a passport copy for around US$ 30.

 Thirdly if you will travel to restricted regions like Dolpo, Upper Mustang, and Manaslu you must travel with locals and Immigration permits which can issue with your original passport copy and valid Visa.
-That you need to apply with a local trekking company after your arrival in Nepal except for the days of government holiday in Nepal.
+That you need to apply with a local trekking company after your arrival in Nepal except for the days of the government holiday in Nepal.

 If you will trek without permits you will punish or double penalty according to government rules and regulations.